A scientific approach to government

 Feedback

-• The corruption occurs in part because - at least in the U.S. - the size of the scientific community is artificially inflated.
-There are hundreds of universities charged with being "research institutions", creating tens of thousands of research jobs, and there aren't enough actual scientists (or ideas) to go around.
-Hence there are lots of charlatans in the fringes.
-Scientific government ideally wouldn't suffer from this, because it would be only as large as necessary (see above).
+I agree with both.
+I think that the corruption occurs in part because the academic science world is artificially inflated.
+Hundreds of universities are charged with being "research institutions", creating tens of thousands of "research" jobs, and there aren't enough real scientists (or ideas) to go around.

-My son Noah asks: would Scientific Government fund basic science research, if it doesn't directly contribute to M(t)?
-No. If we want basic research, we need to define M(t) to allow it.
+My son Noah asks: would Scientific Government fund basic science research, if it doesn't directly contribute to GFM?
+No. If we want basic research, we need to define GFM to allow it.
 One way to do this is to observe that historically, basic research leads to beneficial technology after a few decades.
 Quantum mechanics in the 1930s enabled lasers and microchips in the 1960s.
-So if we evaluate policies based on their expected long-term effects on M(t), we'd fund basic science.
+So if we evaluate policies based on their expected long-term effects on GFM, we'd fund basic science.
 And we'd leave it up to the scientific community to decide what kinds of basic science to pursue, as we do now.

 What about research in things like pure math?
 And what about space exploration?
 It's hard to argue that these will ever put food on anyone's table.
-But maybe understanding the universe make people happy, and M(t) can include a clause for it.
+But maybe understanding the universe makes people happy, and would therefore increase GFM.

 Several people thought I was proposing putting scientists in charge of government.
 I can only conclude that they didn't actually read the essay.
 Perhaps they looked at the title, formed a mental model of what the essay must say, and moved on.

-Copyright 2024 © David P. Anderson
+Copyright 2025 © David P. Anderson